LW-SI/MVP/shortlist.markdown

 > Separately, scouts can create their own shortlists and ‘lock’ it so only they can view it.
 >
 > The way in which these are displayed are decided by the user with the flexibility to display in list format as well as pitch view."

+There would also be functionality similar to FM's shortlisting.